 - Intra-aortic balloon counterpulsation (insertion and management)

 Weekly educational conferences throughout the Division of Cardiology and Heart Center are available for fellows.
 Conferences cover topics in general cardiology as well as sub-specialties.
 For fellows, three weekly conferences offer a core didactic curriculum: Cardiology Grand Rounds, Core Curriculum Conference, and Clinical Case Conference.
 Other conferences are optional but highly recommended, especially on specific rotations or based on the fellow's own interest, to increase knowledge in the sub-specialties.
-Here is an example of our weekly conference schedule:
+Link to conference schedule

-The cardiology core curriculum presentations and conferences are archived for future review or for fellows who miss a conference.
+The cardiology core curriculum and clinical case conference presentations are archived for future review or for fellows who miss a conference.

 Mentored Research and Training

 Fellows will participate in mentored research projects throughout their clinical years as allowable given clinical demands, and will have 1-2 years of dedicated, protected and funded research time during their fellowship.
 Throughout the clinical years of training, fellows are encouraged to initiate and develop plans for research years, including specific mentors and research projects.
 Fellows, with the input of faculty members, develop their own individual plan for career development, including both clinical and research training, while completing clinical training requirements.
-Many of our fellows pursue coursework and advanced degrees in research skills, such as the Clinical Research Training Program, with a tuition benefit provided by NIH T32 training grants.
+Many of our fellows pursue coursework and advanced degrees in research skills, such as the Clinical Research Training Program, with a tuition benefit provided by NIH T32 training grants (clinical research, basic science/translational research, genomic medicine).

 We are proud of the outstanding academic productivity of our fellows.
 Click here to view the Fellow's Publications PDF.